efemberg11/GeoModel_rmakhman/documentation/docs/start/install.md

 !!! note

-    As part of the installation procedure on the mac, the **qt** library is installed, unless it is already present on your system.
+    As part of the installation procedure on the mac, the open source version of the [**Qt**](https://www.qt.io/download-open-source) software framework is installed, unless it is already present on your system.
 The installation procedures prints further instructions; in particular, additional environment variables to define in your startup script.
 These instructions tend to get lost in the input.
 Their details depend upon your system.
-Be attentive, and follow the instructions  which are printed during the installation of **qt**.
+Be attentive, and follow the instructions  which are printed during the installation of **Qt**.

 !!! tip